BattModels/Diffthermo_OCV_paper/README.md

 # README

-This github repo contains all source code & run results for the paper.
+This github repo contains all source code & run results for the paper "Thermodynamically-Consistent Open-Circuit Voltage Models Using Differentiable Thermodynamics".

 Discharge_4_RK_params: containing the diffthermo model (referred to as "This work" in Figure 2), which learns the discharging OCV curve of LFP with only 4 RK params.
 Discharge_NMat_Fig2a_even_distribution.csv contains the digitized LFP data.
 Data is from https://www.nature.com/articles/nmat2730, Figure 2a.
 Data digitized by WebPlotDigitizer https://automeris.io/WebPlotDigitizer/.
 Run `python3 train.py` to see the results (install pytorch first).